Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 For instance, say you have a line of 2 red balls and a black which are struck by the cueball as shown below.
 The action of the cueball puts a force on the first red which is transferred through the second red and to the black which flies off.
 The reaction of the black, which was at a standstill when this all began, puts an equal and opposite force on the red so it doesn't fly off.
 The second red stopped the first red which stopped the cue ball.

 The more balls you add in the mix the more complicated it gets.
-If you've ever seen the trick shot of pocketing 6 balls at once you know what I mean.
+If you’ve ever seen the trick shot of pocketing 6 balls at once you know what I mean.
 The cueball slams into the cluster, the energy is imparted and transferred through the balls so they each fly off in different directions.
 So even though the initial force from the cueball is in one direction, the diffusion can send the balls in various directions depending how they line up and what they run into.
-The reaction on the cueball is directly opposite the direction from the cueball, what happens afterward doesn't change that.
+The reaction on the cueball is directly opposite of the force it imparts on the balls it contacts, what happens after doesn’t change that.

 Let's get back to the angle of attack and see how this all applies.
 Take a shallow baking pan and sprinkle it with pepper.
 Hold a flat metal plate (or whatever is handy and preferably waterproof) upright with the bottom edge flat against the pan and at a slight angle, simulating an angle of attack.
 Draw it across the pan as shown.